SeldonIO/seldon-core/docs-gb/installation/production-environment/README.md

     triton-0                                        2/3     Running            0             4m10s
     ```
 {% hint style="info" %}
-**Note**: The status of the Pod that begins with the name `seldon-dataflow-engine` is not running because Kafka is not still integrated with Seldon Core 2.
+**Note**: Pods with names starting with `seldon-dataflow-engine`, `seldon-pipelinegateway`, and `seldon-modelgateway` may generate log errors until they successfully connect to Kafka.
+This occurs because Kafka is not yet fully integrated with Seldon Core 2.
 {% endhint %}

 ## Next steps